oven-sh/bun/README.md

 To use a framework, you pass `bun bun --use package-name`.

-Your framework’s `package.json` `name` should start with `bun-framework-`.
+Your framework's `package.json` `name` should start with `bun-framework-`.
 This is so that people can type something like `bun bun --use next` and it will check `bun-framework-next` first.
 This is similar to how Babel plugins tend to start with `babel-plugin-`.

 For developing frameworks, you can also do `bun bun --use ./relative-path-to-framework`.

-If you’re interested in adding a framework integration, please reach out.
-There’s a lot here, and it’s not entirely documented yet.
+If you're interested in adding a framework integration, please reach out.
+There's a lot here, and it's not entirely documented yet.

 ## Troubleshooting